Melissa Blease reviews God of Carnage, on at Theatre Royal Bath until 25 January

 The whole tense, bitter drama is played out in the living room of Veronica and Michael‘s pristine, soulless apartment, lit by a huge metal light fixture created by a tangle of sinister-looking spears and armoury – a clever set design by Peter McKintosh that visually summarises the personalities, situation and likely denouement of the whole uneasy, overwrought social accident waiting to happen.

-Elizabeth McGovern as uptight, sanctimonious Veronica is passive-aggression personified: a needy control freak at the top of her needy control freak game.
+Elizabeth (Downton Abbey) McGovern as uptight, sanctimonious Veronica is passive-aggression personified: a needy control freak at the top of her needy control freak game.
 It’s never quite made clear how or why she ever met, let alone married, the resolutely, wilfully uncouth Michael (Nigel Lindsay) but who cares?
 Lindsay brings dry wit to the role of the unlikely husband, creating the perfect foil for his petty, petulant wife to rail against.
-Ralf Little is blithely oleaginous as slick, obnoxious lawyer Alan, disinterested in the whole affair and permanently attached to his mobile phone.
-But it’s Amanda Abbington who steals the show as Annette: permanently on the brink of a panic attack (if not a full-on nervous breakdown), emotionally abandoned by her husband, metaphorically (and at one fabulously vile moment, literally) sick of her role as wife and mother.
-If Annette is who Beverly Moss would have been had Mike Leigh rewritten Abigail’s Party for a 1990s audience, Abbington is the Alison Steadman for the zeroes: a super-cool, super-dynamic, super-compelling actor at the top of her game.
+Simon Paisley Day is blithely oleaginous as slick, obnoxious lawyer Alan, disinterested in the whole affair and permanently attached to his mobile phone.
+But it’s Samantha Spiro who steals the show as Annette: permanently on the brink of a panic attack (if not a full-on nervous breakdown), emotionally abandoned by her husband, metaphorically (and at one fabulously vile moment, literally) sick of her role as wife and mother.
+If Annette is who Beverly Moss would have been had Mike Leigh rewritten Abigail’s Party for a 1990s audience, Spiro is the Alison Steadman for the zeroes: a super-cool, super-dynamic, super-compelling actor at the top of her game.

 If you’re looking for a modern-day Ayckbourn farce or a sitcom-style giggle-fest, God of Carnage isn’t it.
 If, however, you’re in the mood for an incisively intelligent tragi-comedy that savages the artifice of respectable social conventions as effectively as vomit stains the glossy pages of an expensive art catalogue, this drama is divine.